Hermione of Ephesus: Biography

 Hadrian also tried to force Hermione to renounce Christ, by having her scourged and her feet pierced with wire but "she endured these trials without complaint."
 Hadrian also ordered that Hermione be thrown into a cauldron full of burning tar; she made the Sign of the Cross before entering and was unharmed.
 The fire was extinguished after she entered the cauldron and she "seemed to be standing in dew."
 Hadrian touched the cauldron himself, but his nails fell off and he was badly burned, so he ordered his troops to "torture her without mercy;" they beat her and cut her feet with nails.
 They tried to fry her to death in an enormous pan, but a moment after she was tossed naked onto the pan, the fire under the pan exploded, burning several onlookers.
 After these miracles, Hermione pretended to want to sacrifice to idols and was taken to a pagan temple.
 Khoury reported that she prayed and "caused the jeweled idols in Hadrian’s pagan temple to go crashing down into ruins," so he had her beheaded.
 Before she died, her two executioners, named Theotimus and Theodulos, were briefly paralysed.
 They knelt at her feet and were converted to Christianity "on the spot."
 She healed them and promised that they would go to heaven, and they died soon afterwards.
 According to Khoury, Hermione "owns a special place among the Palestine saintsthe place reserved for valiant women of unbreakable faith in Jesus Christ."

-Hermione might have been buried at the eastern slopes of Pion Hill in Ephesus, along with an "impressive" list of other saints, including Mary Magdalene, Saint Timothy, her father Saint Philip, Paul of Thebes, Aristobulus, Adauctus, and Adauctus’ daughter, Callisthena, although "there is no archeological evidence to support even one sacred burial from the list."
+Hermione might have been buried at the eastern slopes of Pion Hill in Ephesus, along with an impressive list of other saints, including Mary Magdalene, Saint Timothy, her father Saint Philip, Paul of Thebes, Aristobulus, Adauctus, and Adauctus’ daughter, Callisthena, although "there is no archeological evidence to support even one sacred burial from the list."

-The character Hermione Granger from the series of Harry Potter books by J.K.
-Rowling got her name from "a cadre of literary Hermiones," including Hermione in Greek mythology, Shakespeare's character Queen Hermione of Sicily in his play The Winter's Tale, and St. Hermione of Ephesus.